 In addition to research opportunities for MBA students, the Lundquist College of Business offers a PhD program to pursue extensive academic research along side our faculty.
 Across several departments (management, marketing, decision sciences, finance and accounting) our faculty publish regularly on sustainable business topics, including sustainable supply chain operations, organizational change for social and environmental stewardship. corporate social responsibility, and product life-cycle analysis.
-The following is a list of publications from past year alone:
+The following is a list of publications from past few years alone:

 Aydinliyim, Tolga, and M. Pangburn, 2012.
 Reducing Packaging Waste and Cost via Consumer Price Discounts, Decision Sciences, 43:6, p1063.

 Aydinliyim, Tolga and Nagesh.
 N Murthy.
 2012.
 Managing Engineering Design for Competitive Sourcing in Closed-Loop Supply Chains Proceedings of the 17th MSOM Conference.
 Columbia University, June 2012.
 Under review by Management Science.

 Del Guercio, Diane and Hai Tran, 2012.
 Socially Responsible Institutional Investor Activism, chapter in H.K.
 Baker and J. Nofsinger, eds, Socially Responsible Finance and Investing, John Wiley & Sons, Inc.